Other Laws Related to Driving

 If you are convicted of reckless driving, your driver’s license will be revoked, and you could go to jail or pay a fine.

-If you operate a vehicle and have a breath or blood alcohol concentration of .08 or more, you are presumed to be driving under the influence (DUI).
-If you drive in Alaska, you have consented to a chemical test of your breath to determine the alcohol concentration of your blood or breath.
-You are also DUI if you are under the influence of a controlled substances or inhalant.
-The DMV will revoke your driver’s license or privilege to drive or obtain a license.
+If you drive and have a breath or blood alcohol concentration of .08 or more, you are presumed to be DUI.
+In Alaska, if you drive you agree to take a chemical test of your breath to determine the alcohol concentration of your breath or blood.
+Refusing to take a breathalyzer test is a crime and carries the same penalties as DUI.